TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/FormEngine/Introduction/Index.rst

 This makes FormEngine an incredible flexible construct.
 The basic idea is "feed something that looks like TCA and render forms that have the full power of TCA but look like all other parts of the backend".

-The FormEngine code base has been significantly refactored in TYPO3 CMS version 7 and version 8 to be much more flexible, more easy to use and extend, and much more powerful than before.
-This is an ongoing process and some areas still need a major overhaul.
 The current state of the documentation aims to explain the main constructs of FormEngine and gives an insight on how to re-use, adapt and extend it with extensions.
 The Core Team expects to see more usages of FormEngine within the Core itself and within extensions in the future, and encourages developers to solve feature needs based on FormEngine.
 With the ongoing changes, those areas that may need code adaptions in the